Mountain-Hydrology-Research-Group/snow-hydrology/overview/.ipynb_checkpoints/b-project-checkpoint.md

 You are welcome to use your own data and design a lesson on a subject of interest to you and relevant to your own research – please let the instructor know as early as possible so that we can make sure you have sufficient resources to be successful.
 Alternatively, you may choose one of the projects below.

-1. **How does weather vary in a high-elevation valley in Colorado?**  The U.S. Department of Energy and the National Oceanographic and Atmospheric Administration have been measuring a lot in the East River Basin of Colorado, as part of the [SAIL and SPLASH](https://www.arm.gov/news/features/post/81524) campaigns.
+1. **What does a snow hydrology student need to know about the weather?**  The U.S. Department of Energy and the National Oceanographic and Atmospheric Administration have been measuring a lot in the East River Basin of Colorado, as part of the [SAIL and SPLASH](https://www.arm.gov/news/features/post/81524) campaigns.
 The data is publicly available for both [SAIL](https://adc.arm.gov/discovery/#/results/s:guc/site) and [SPLASH](https://psl.noaa.gov/splash/).
-Talk to Jessica and/or Danny if you want to work on a project using these data.
+These data are complimentary to the date we've been analyzing in this class, so a new learning module focused on mountain or cold region meteorology could be useful.

 2. **Make this class better.**  Pick one of the modules from this snow hydrology class and develop a new lab or activity on the topic that students taking the class in future years would benefit from.